unrealcv/unrealcv/docs/reference/commands.rst

 vget /unrealcv/help
     (v0.2) List all available commands and their help message

+vget /unrealcv/commands
+    Return all command templates currently registered in the UnrealCV command dispatcher.
+The result is stable, sorted plain text with exactly one command template per line and no heading or description.
+Clients can use this output for runtime capability detection.

 vget /unrealcv/version
     (v0.3.10) Get the version of UnrealCV plugin